 Signs Your Refrigerator is Dying

-The symptoms aren’t always clear, but there are four common signs your fridge has a problem.
+The symptoms aren’t always clear, but there are many signs your fridge has a serious problem.

 - Ice maker does not work.